-Once everyone gets back on the bus, you’ll drive 29 kilometers to Puerto Frías where the Argentina customs office is located.
-During this time, you may get to see condors flying through the mountains.
+Once everyone gets back on the bus, you’ll drive 29 kilometers to Puerto Frías, where the Argentina customs office is located.
+During that time, you may see condors flying through the mountains.

-Since you’ll be among the first off the bus and, therefore, the first in line at customs, take advantage of your free time and walk a couple of minutes back along the road you came from.
-This is where you can take photos like this one:
+Since you’ll be among the first off the bus and, therefore, the first in line at customs, take advantage of your free time and walk a couple of minutes back along the road you arrived from.

 Do you see that white dot in the distance in the photo?
-That’s the boat coming to pick everyone up, but most people were still in the immigration line!
-The good thing?
-They make sure that everyone has cleared out of the immigration office before departing.
+That’s the boat coming to pick everyone up, but most people were still in the immigration line.

-I was the only one in my group who walked along the road and I don’t want you to miss out on this opportunity too, dear reader!
+I was the only person on my bus who walked along the road; I don’t want you to miss out on this opportunity, too, dear reader!

-Side note: The Argentina immigration officers will take some luggage off the bus for inspection.
+A Head’s Up: The Argentina immigration officers will take some luggage off the bus for inspection.
 If your bag is among the few chosen, rest easy.
-The inspection is quick and you’ll need to be present before they open your luggage.
+The inspection is quick, and you’ll need to be present before they open your luggage.

 Step 7: Lake Frías Boat Ride

-My tip to you- make walking down the road to take pictures of the lake from the shore your first priority.
-Second to that, try to be among the first to get on the boat.
+Make walking down the road to take pictures of the lake from the shore your priority.
+Second to that, try to be among the first people to get on the boat.

 When you get off the boat at the other end of Frías Lake, you’ll board an unattractive bus that will take you to Puerto Blest.
 It felt like a repurposed public bus that should have retired years ago.

 Welcome to Puerto Blest!
 Here again is where I feel that my fellow passengers seriously missed out.

-Given this, when you arrive in Puerto Blest, head straight down to the end of the peninsula located downhill from the hotel.
-Here, you’ll get to see the meeting of the waters with the emerald green water mixing with deep blue colored water.
-Absolutely stunning!
+Given this, when you arrive in Puerto Blest, head to the end of the peninsula located downhill from the hotel.
+There, you’ll get to see the meeting of the waters with the emerald green water mixing with deep blue colored water.

-It took about 30 minutes for our boat to arrive and our luggage loaded.
-During this time, I got to enjoy exploring all of these areas while most everyone else from my group waited in line!
+It took about 30 minutes for our boat to arrive and for our check-through luggage to be loaded.

 Step 10: Nahuel Huapi Boat Ride